chibiboba/JS-120/JS 129/JS 129 study guide.md

   - "dunder" is shortented version of "double underscore".
   - The `__proto__` property is a *deprecated*, non-hidden version of the `[[Prototype]]` property.
 - As a rule, you should only use `__proto__` if you need to support very old browsers or old versions of Node, or as a convenient shortcut with temporary code or debugging operations.

-Prototypal Delegation

-- Prototypal delegation is all about delegating the responsibility to the prototype higher up in the prototype chain.

 ##### Property Look-Up in the Prototype Chain